FlagOpen/FlagEmbedding/README.md

 print(embeddings)
 ```
 For retrieval task,
-each query should start with a instruction (instructions see [Model List](https://github.com/FlagOpen/FlagEmbedding/tree/master#model-list)).
+each query should start with an instruction (instructions see [Model List](https://github.com/FlagOpen/FlagEmbedding/tree/master#model-list)).
 ```python
 from sentence_transformers import SentenceTransformer queries = ["手机开不了机怎么办？"]